AC-dev16/the-gentle-journal/README.md

 ### Debugging

-GitHub Copilot proved invaluable during the debugging process, particularly when resolving complex issues such as HTML validation errors with Django form widgets, JavaScript scope conflicts between analytics and main script files, and CSS specificity problems with Bootstrap overrides.
+Copilot proved invaluable during the debugging process, particularly when resolving complex issues such as HTML validation errors with Django form widgets, JavaScript scope conflicts between analytics and main script files, and CSS specificity problems with Bootstrap overrides.
 The AI assistance helped identify root causes more quickly and suggested targeted solutions that maintained code consistency across the application.

 <p align="right"><a href="#the-gentle-journal">Back To Top</a></p>